-FRED (A Framework for Reconstructing Epidemiological Dynamics) is a freely available open-source agent-based modeling system for exploring the spatial and temporal patterns of epidemics.
+FRED (A Framework for Reconstructing Epidemiological Dynamics) is an agent-based modeling system for simulating the spatial and temporal patterns of epidemics.
+FRED was developed by the Public Health Dynamics Laboratory in the Graduate School of Public Health, University of Pittsburgh.

 This page shows possible outbreaks following the introduction of a single measles case in selected US cities.
 The model shows the importance of a high vaccination rate in providing protection for the entire community.